abdulsamadkhan/Courses-Teaching/readme.md

-This is a repository for all my courses.
+This repository contains slides for some of the courses that I have been teaching.
+I will be updating this repository soon.